Last updated on September 22, 2023

 The results of lower blepharoplasty are permanent.
 Once excess fat cells are removed, they can never grow back.
 If you make a conscious effort to keep your skin healthy, there’s a good chance that the skin lifting and tightening results of lower blepharoplasty will be permanent.

 The results of upper blepharoplasty tend to last between five and seven years.
 While you can’t change your genes to increase the durability of results, there are lifestyle choices you can make to improve your likelihood that your results will last closer to seven years than five years.

 How Can I Extend the Results of MyProcedure?

 To improve your likelihood of durable results, try to drink at least 1.9 litres of water daily.
 Eat plenty of colorful fruits, vegetables and lean, healthy proteins to give your skin the nutrients it needs to stay young and healthy.

 Learn More About Blepharoplasty Today

 If you think you could benefit from lifting your eyelid skin and removing excess fat from underneath your eyelids, eyelid surgery may be right for you.
-When performed by qualified cosmetic surgeons at My Cosmetic Clinic in Wollongong, NSW, the procedure is not dangerous.
+When performed by qualified Doctors at My Cosmetic Clinic in Wollongong, NSW, the procedure is not dangerous.
 Moreover, we take every precaution to ensure your comfort during the procedure.

 Finally, if you follow all after-care instructions, your recovery should not be extensive.
 To learn more about this skin tightening procedure, please contact us today at My Cosmetic Clinic in Wollongong, NSW to schedule your initial consultation.
 We hope to see you soon.